Changing Your Habits for Better Health

-- You can track your progress with online tools such as the SuperTracker and the NIH Body Weight Planner.
-The SuperTracker is a free, online physical activity-, food-, and weight-tracking tool.
-The NIH Body Weight Planner, part of the SuperTracker, lets you make eating and physical activity plans to reach your personal goals within a specific time period.
+- You can track your progress with online tools such as the NIH Body Weight Planner.
+The NIH Body Weight Planner lets you tailor your calorie and physical activity plans to reach your personal goals within a specific time period.

 - Remind yourself why you want to be healthier.
 Perhaps you want the energy to play with your nieces and nephews or to be able to carry your own grocery bags.
 Recall your reasons for making changes when slip-ups occur.
 Decide to take the first step to get back on track.